walterhiggins/WMPJS/README.md

 ![hemisphere example](img/drone-api-ref/hemisphereex2.png)

-## Java and Javascript Notes
-A collection of gotchas
-1. Java Strings - converting from Java string to Javascript String
-2. Persistence API and Java objects.
-Persistence won't work for Java objects - only Javascript objects.
-3. Saving and restoring Location objects using utils module
-## Function Declarations vs Function Expressions
+## Appendix F: Function Declarations vs Function Expressions
 In Javascript there are 3 different ways to define functions (though one of these 3 ways is *deprecated* - that is - no longer officially supported in upcoming versions of javascript).
 The two most common ways to define functions are by using *function declarations* and *function expressions*.
 A function declaration looks like this:

     function myFunction(){